Transportation engineering

+Theory

 The planning aspects of transportation engineering relate to elements of urban planning, and involve technical forecasting decisions and political factors.
-Technical forecasting of passenger travel usually involves an urban transportation planning model, requiring the estimation of trip generation (number of purposeful trips), trip distribution (destination choice, where the traveler is going), mode choice (mode that is being taken), and route assignment (the streets or routes that are being used).
+Technical forecasting of passenger travel usually involves an urban transportation planning model, requiring the estimation of trip generation, trip distribution, mode choice, and route assignment.
 More sophisticated forecasting can include other aspects of traveler decisions, including auto ownership, trip chaining (the decision to link individual trips together in a tour) and the choice of residential or business location (known as land use forecasting).
-Passenger trips are the focus of transportation engineering because they often represent the peak of demand on any transportation system.
+Four step travel demand models remain the standard tool for forecasting urban transport needs worldwide.Passenger trips are the focus of transportation engineering because they often represent the peak of demand on any transportation system.

 A review of descriptions of the scope of various committees indicates that while facility planning and design continue to be the core of the transportation engineering field, such areas as operations planning, logistics, network analysis, financing, and policy analysis are also important, particularly to those working in highway and urban transportation.
 The National Council of Examiners for Engineering and Surveying (NCEES) list online the safety protocols, geometric design requirements, and signal timing.

 Transportation engineering, primarily involves planning, design, construction, maintenance, and operation of transportation facilities.
 The facilities support air, highway, railroad, pipeline, water, and even space transportation.
 The design aspects of transportation engineering include the sizing of transportation facilities (how many lanes or how much capacity the facility has), determining the materials and thickness used in pavement designing the geometry (vertical and horizontal alignment) of the roadway (or track).

 Before any planning occurs an engineer must take what is known as an inventory of the area or, if it is appropriate, the previous system in place.
 This inventory or database must include information on population, land use, economic activity, transportation facilities and services, travel patterns and volumes, laws and ordinances, regional financial resources, and community values and expectations.
 These inventories help the engineer create business models to complete accurate forecasts of the future conditions of the system.
+Advances in data collection, such as GPS and mobile phone tracking, have improved the accuracy of transport demand modeling.

 Operations and management involve traffic engineering, so that vehicles move smoothly on the road or track.
+Intelligent transportation systems (ITS) use communication technologies to manage traffic congestion and incidents in real time.
 Older techniques include signs, signals, markings, and tolling.
 Newer technologies involve intelligent transportation systems, including advanced traveler information systems (such as variable message signs), advanced traffic control systems (such as ramp meters), and vehicle infrastructure integration.
-Human factors are an aspect of transportation engineering, particularly concerning driver-vehicle interface and user interface of road signs, signals, and markings.
+Adaptive traffic signal control has been shown to reduce delays and fuel consumption at intersections.Human factors are an aspect of transportation engineering, particularly concerning driver-vehicle interface and user interface of road signs, signals, and markings.